Matthew Sheffield, Author at Flux - Page 2 of 2

 Matthew left conservative media in 2015 after working on a manuscript for a book to help Republicans better understand politics.
 In researching the topic, he realized that GOP elites were not interested in religious pluralism, and that they often used cultural complaints to distract from unpopular policies.

-His introduction to far-right politics grew out of his childhood in a prophetic Mormon family.
+His introduction to far-right politics grew out of his childhood in a fundamentalist Mormon family.
 During his youth, Matthew and his 7 siblings lived in cars, tents, trailer parks, and a few regular houses in several U.S. states.
 He is currently working on a memoir of these years, the first chapter of which is available to Flux subscribers.

 Content by Matthew Sheffield